STORYSTAR

 ”We raceeeee.”
 The other horse shouted.
 The gates opened, and he was gone.

 Despite Corre’s efforts to keep up, dirt from the other horses filled his mouth, his eyes, and clogged his nose.
 Soon they were thundering down the backstretch.
 Corre could barely keep up.
 The man on his back leaned over and shouted in his ear.
-“Now Corre’s, show them what you can do.” the young horse felt a burst of energy surge through him.
+“Now Corre, show them what you can do.” the young horse felt a burst of energy surge through him.
 Soon he felt as if he was flying.
 His hooves were a blur.
-He passed the sixth horse the fifth the fourth and was closing in on the first horse when he woke up.
+He passed the sixth horse, the fifth, the fourth, and was closing in on the first horse when he woke up.
 His hooves running fast going no where.
 Corre woke up and realized his mother had left.
-He lay in the warmth where she had Layen.
+He lay in the warmth where she had Lain.
 He thought about the dream.
 Could he be a racehorse?

 Corre wandered out of the barn and into the pasture.
 He watched the sunrise.
 In his heart, he made the determination to become a racehorse.
 He ran around the field.
 Huffing and puffing, he came to a halt by the fence.
 A huge bull looked up.
 He smiled.
 Despite the reputation of bulls being nasty and mean, Lou was pretty mild-mannered.